materialsproject/atomate2/docs/siesta/tutorials-md/03-advanced-features/03-infrastructure/03-error-handling/README.md

 ## Geometry Convergence Handling (NEW!)

-**New in Session 145**: Automatic geometry convergence recovery and flexible validation modes.
+Automatic geometry convergence recovery and flexible validation modes.

 ### The Problem